In January 2017, Christian, 28, and her husband Cedric, 32, were facing bankruptcy.

 By August 2018, Christian and Cedric expect to have paid off all of their debt, except for Christian’s student loans.
 Christian said, “It’s been life-changing, literally.
 We went from ‘We have no choice but bankruptcy’ to being back in control of our finances!”

 Next up?
 They look forward to shopping for their first family home—something that never felt possible, before.
 Christian said, “We wanted to pay off debt so that we can buy a home.
 We rent our house, and I hate renting!
 Our goals are the same, except now they aren’t some far off, distant dream.
 It’s becoming reality.”

 Overhauling their lifestyle hasn’t been a walk in the park.
 Christian said, “In order to pay off the amount that we have, we’ve worked very hard.
 My husband takes on every, single overtime opportunity, and he often works seven days a week.
 We put every bit of our tax return, his whole yearly bonus, and every hour of overtime pay towards debt.
 That’s how we’ve paid off as much as we have.
 We’ve had to sacrifice a lot, but it has been so worth it.”

 Not only have Christian and Cedric evaded bankruptcy and taken control of their future, they feel closer because, when it comes to their finances, they finally feel like they’re on the same team.
 Christian said, “Since we’ve been doing YNAB, and we both see how well it’s working, we are in such a better place.
 We are finally on the same page!
 We’re working together in this!”

 If you’re feeling buried by debt, why not give YNAB’s free, 34-day trial a shot?
+Then check out this video to learn how to set up your YNAB budget step-by-step!
 As Christian said, “Just do it!
 Once you get started, it is so incredibly freeing!”